magnacore/Productivity-Tools/Linux/Formatting-Checklist/ViperMX.md

 sudo apt install texlive-scheme-full???

 Test:
-sound working but its shows M, cannot change volume using keys, startup sound did not play (fixed test) clipman is starting
+X sound working but its shows M, cannot change volume using keys, startup sound did not play (fixed test) X clipman is starting

-rofimoji not working
+X rofimoji not working

-check all flatpaks are working
+X check all flatpaks are working

 Scripts to test:
 audio-convert-foss